 REST API

 All of Relution’s functionality is available through an extensive REST API.
-You can use this API to control Relution from any other application or via scripts.
+This API can be used to control Relution from any other application or via scripts.
 Documentation of the API is available via the help menu at the top right.

 Create API Access Tokens

-To access Relution from third-party systems or scripts, you need an API Access Token.
+To access Relution from third-party systems or scripts, an API Access Token is required.

-1. Click on your username in the upper right corner of the Relution portal.
+1. Click on the username in the upper right corner of the Relution portal.

 3. Name the token and copy it.